hardope/DSA/README.md

 This is a data structure in Python that is a mutable, or changeable, ordered sequence of elements.
 ### Attributes
 * Mutable: Can be changed or altered after initialization
-* Values are accessed by index
+* element are accessed by index
-* 0 Indexed: can be indexed to get values starting from 0
+* 0 Indexed: can be indexed to get element starting from 0
 * Lists are ordered
 * Dynamic: Grows and shrinks in effect to data added and deleted
 * Nested: list can be inside of lists